kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 have resources available.

-To gather information about the current state of resource availability and to trigger allocation of a claim, the scheduler creates one PodScheduling object for each pod that uses claims.
+To gather information about the current state of resource availability and to trigger allocation of a claim, the scheduler creates one PodSchedulingContext for each pod that uses claims.
 That object is owned by the pod and will either get deleted by the scheduler when it is done with pod scheduling or through the garbage collector.
-In the PodScheduling object, the scheduler posts the list of all potential nodes that it was left with after considering all other pod constraints and requirements.
+In the PodSchedulingContext, the scheduler posts the list of all potential nodes that it was left with after considering all other pod constraints and requirements.
 Resource drivers involved in the scheduling of the pod respond by adding which of these nodes currently don't